The halogens header image

 Reactions with metals- iron and aluminium

-All the halogens have 7 electrons in their outer shell and have a np6 electronic configuration so they only need to gain one electron to achieve a full outer electron shell.
+All the halogens have 7 electrons in their outer valence shell and have a np6 electronic configuration so they only need to gain one electron to achieve a full octet of electrons.
 This means that the halogens are used as oxidising agents, that is they accept electrons from other elements; they oxidise them and by accepting electrons they are reduced.
 The reactions of the halogens with reactive metals such as those in groups I and II in the periodic table follow the trend you might expect, the more reactive the metal and the more reactive the halogen the more violent is the reaction.
-For example the alkali metal sodium reacts violently with chlorine to form the ionic compound sodium chloride:
+For example the alkali metal sodium reacts violently with chlorine to form the ionic compound sodium chloride, this is shown in the equations and image below:

 2Na(s) + Cl2(g) → 2NaCl(s)